IRAP PhD Program: The faculty

 As of 2015, the faculty of the IRAP Ph.D. program consists of:

 Erasmus Mundus Joint Doctorate (2010-2017)

 Launched in 2004 under the Bologna Declaration, the Erasmus Mundus programs have supported academic cooperation and mobility with partner countries to form the joint European Higher Education Area.
-During 2010-2017 the IRAP Ph.D has taken part in the Erasmus Mundus program of the European Commission and has enrolled 5 cycles of students with the total amount of 44 students.
+During 2010-2017 the IRAP Ph.D. has taken part in the Erasmus Mundus program of the European Commission and has enrolled 5 cycles of students with the total number of 44 students.
 The Nice University was the host organization.

 CAPES-ICRANet Program (2013-2018)

 In 2013 CAPES and ICRANet have signed a Memorandum of Understanding regarding the establishment of the CAPES-ICRANet Program.
 Each year five fellowships for Brazilian students are granted.
 Each fellowship lasts for three years with the final Ph.D. degree jointly delivered by the academic institutions participating in the program.

 Schools and seminars

 Within IRAP Ph.D. program ICRANet organizes Ph.D. schools.
 In particular 15 schools were held in Nice and Les Houches, France, within the EMJD program: